Why use this platform? Why cancel certified emission reductions (CERs)?

 If you have any problems listing an item, the first step is to refer to the quick guide provided to you by us during the initial registration process.
 If you are unable to resolve the problem by referring to the quick guide, contact as at email@example.com and include ‘Problem with listing’ in the subject line.

-Problem making or receiving payment (for Purchasers and Providers)
+Problem making or receiving payment through PayPal (for Purchasers and Providers)

-If you have a problem making or receiving a payment for CERs for cancellation, you will need to contact the payment gateway operator in accordance with its claims and dispute resolution policy.
+If you have a problem making or receiving a payment through PayPal for the cancellation of CERs, you will need to contact PayPal directly in accordance with its claims and dispute resolution policy.

 Disclaimer on images used on this website